Finding the best Chiang Mai Cooking Class

 If I have forgotten a great course, let me know so I can add it to the table.

-Have you taken a cooking class in Chiang Mai?
-Which did you take and would you recommend it?
+Have you taken a Chiang Mai cooking course?
+Which Chiang Mai cooking school did you do it at and would you recommend it?
 Leave a comment to share your experiences with others.